Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture9.md

 ## Introduction

 Welcome to the second to last lecture of the Plutus Pioneer Program.
-This lecture is not about Plutus, but about Marlow; which is a domain specific language for financial contracts built on top of Plutus.
+This lecture is not about Plutus, but about Marlowe; which is a domain specific language for financial contracts built on top of Plutus.

 Marlowe has also changed a little bit since the recording of this lecture for the first iteration.
 It was decided to not edit this lecture as much, because it is still mostly accurate and in particular the demo at the end still works.